 Look for these Features in a Hat Embroider Machine

-Hat Embroidery Machine (s) are commercial or professional units that are designed to do well embroidering on caps and hats as well as traditional flat garments.
+Hat Embroidery Machine (s) are commercial or professional embroidery machines that are designed to do well embroidering on caps and hats as well as traditional flat garments.

 Important Features in Hat Embroidery Equipment

 - 15 Needles –15 needles is the standard in commercial and custom hat embroidery.
-While few projects demand 15 different colors on one custom hat logo for example, you may have multiple jobs going on at once and it takes too much time to switch thread cones on a on or even 6 needle embroidery machine.
+While few projects demand 15 different colors on one custom hat logo for example, you will probably have multiple jobs going on at once.
+And it just takes too much time to switch thread cones on a on or even 6 needle embroidery machine.

 - Wide Sewing Field – many cap embroidery jobs call for “ear to ear” embroidery.
 An embroidery field for caps should be 270 degrees and come with at least 2 cap frames (hoops) that will allow that, like the Avancé 1501C Embroidery Machine

 - Embroidery Speed – embroidery speed is measured in “stitches per minute” or SPM.
 A higher SPM means you’ll be able to make more hats per hour, which means more money in your pocket.
-A professional machine will run up to 1200spm, though you’ll usually run them at 800 or so, while a consumer version will only run effectively at about 1/3 of that speed.
+A professional machine will run up to 1200spm.
+A consumer version will only run effectively at about 1/3 of that speed.

-- All Day Sewing – commercial cap machines are meant to be run all day, every day and for more than one shift of work.
+- All Day Sewing – commercial cap machines WILL run all day, every day and for more than one shift of work.
 It’s design to manufacture caps and hats.
 Consumer machines are designed to be used for a few hours on weekends.